Grant Prior Authorization

-Before AGC of America can send an individual in the executive or administrative personnel of a corporate member company detailed information about AGC PAC including how to donate, federal election law first requires the association to obtain separate and specific approval in writing from the company.
+Before AGC of America can provide detailed information about AGC PAC—including how to donate—to an executive or administrative employee of a corporate member company, federal election law requires the association to first obtain written approval from the company.

 Granting prior authorization does not obligate a corporate member company or its employees to support AGC PAC – it simply gives AGC permission to communicate in much greater detail about the PAC to eligible employees about the role the PAC plays in advancing and protecting construction interests in Washington, D.C.
 Any individual at a member company who has the ability to grant the authorization to AGC PAC can sign the authorization form on behalf of his or her company.
 Typically, this individual is an owner, chairman, CEO, COO, vice president or other senior executive.